therealtwigster/fasa-stcg/README.md

 - Damage equals the power you put in, plus range bonuses at close range
 - Can fire in any fire phase

-### Missile Weapons (Photon Torpedoes / Plasma)
+### Missile Weapons (Photon Torpedoes / Plasma Bolts)

 - Arm the weapon using the arm button — this reserves the arm cost from your power budget
 - No additional power input needed
-- Fixed damage regardless of range
+- Photon torpedoes deal fixed damage regardless of range
-- Romulan plasma weapons deal degrading damage the further the target is
+- **Plasma bolts (Romulan)** deal degrading damage the further the target is — heaviest near point-blank, falling off sharply at long range.
+The fire button shows `DMG:rng-vary` instead of a fixed number, and the combat log reports the exact damage rolled for that range each time it fires.

 ### Accelerator Cannons (Orion)

 - Treated as missiles — fixed arm cost, fixed damage

+---

+## Cloaking (Romulan)

+Ships equipped with a cloaking device show an **⬡ ENGAGE CLOAK** button at the bottom of the Power Allocation tab, below the weapons list.
+This only appears for ships that have the device — Federation and Klingon ships in this version do not.

+- Engaging the cloak costs power (shown on the button, e.g. "cost: 15 pwr") and **disarms all weapons** — you cannot fire while cloaked.
+- While cloaked your ship renders at low visibility on the tactical map with a `[CLOAKED]` label in place of its name.
+- Click **⬡ DISENGAGE CLOAK** to drop the cloak and restore weapons access starting next turn.
+- The cloak toggle only works during the Power Allocation phase, before you commit.

 ---